-If you prefer film or video as a means of learning, you can access our media store of programmes and films and watch online or live satellite TV from five countries, or even choose a foreign film from our world cinema collection.
+If you prefer film or video as a means of learning, you can access our media store of programmes and films.
+You can watch online, view live satellite TV from five countries, or even choose a foreign-language film from our world cinema collection.

 Global Graduate Award in Languages

 As a Surrey student you’ll have the opportunity to study an extra foreign language alongside your other studies.
 You can start a new language, brush up a half-forgotten one or continue a language you have learned previously.

 The programme is open to all Surrey students free of charge, and students from departments across the University are brought together by their mutual interest in foreign languages and cultures.